dfkaye/dfkaye-blog/content/posts/safer-math-operations-in-javascript.md

 title: "Safer math operations in JavaScript (using TDD)"
 date: 2020-08-17T11:01:43-07:00
 lastmod: 2020-10-18T20:17:28-07:00
-description: "In this post we examine my safe-math.js module that enables floating-point math operations that return results we expect, so that 0.1 + 0.2 adds up to 0.3, e.g."
+description: "20 November 2020: This post will be rewritten and simplified.
+In this post we examine my safe-math.js module that enables floating-point math operations that return results we expect, so that 0.1 + 0.2 adds up to 0.3, e.g."
 tags:
+- "floating-point"
 - "JavaScript"
 - "Math"
 - "Safety"
 - "TDD"

 ---

+## Notice

+*20 November 2020: This post will be rewritten and simplified.*

 ## Contents